Transformation front kinetics in deformable ferromagnets: Numerical examples

 where the following parameter values are taken: $\vectorn{p} = \vectorn{e}_2$ corresponding to the vertical anisotropy axis, $m_\mathrm{S} = 1$, $A_\mathrm{m} = 1$, and $K_\mathrm{m} = 2 \pi^2$.
 Such energy density has a local minimum in the form of the domain wall (with the parameter values substituted):

 where $X_1$ is the coordinate along the horizontal axis and $X_\mathrm{c}$ is the position of the centre of the domain wall.

 The test is reminiscent of the patch test in finite elements; however, in this case, a constant gradient of the solution cannot be created ($\vectorn{m}$ must have unit length).
 The unit square geometry is selected.
 At the centre of the geometry, a circular interface with the radius of $2/7$ is created, separating the domain into two phases (inside and outside), both having the same properties.
 The numerical solution then tests how the enforcement of the interface conditions weakly affects the accuracy.
-The boundary conditions are enforced on $\vectorn{m}$ at the left and the right boundaries from analytical solution \eqref{eq:DWan} with $X_\mathrm{c} = 1/2$ (domain wall located in the centre).
+The boundary conditions are enforced on the \emph{left} and the \emph{right} boundaries from analytical solution \eqref{eq:DWan} with $X_\mathrm{c} = 1/2$ (domain wall located in the centre); the \emph{bottom} and the \emph{top} boundaries are unconstrained.

 The solution (the magnetisation vectors at the finite-element nodes) is shown in figure \ref{fig:DW}, also showing the interface.
 In figure \ref{fig:DW}a, the $L^2$-norm of the error of the numerical solution (the difference between numerically-obtained magnetisation $\vectorn{m}^h$ and the analytical solution) is plotted vs.\ the mesh size.
 The convergence rate of $2.6$ is observed.
 In figure \ref{fig:DW}b, the $L^2$-norm of the error of the magnetisation length (deviation from $m_\mathrm{S} = 1$) is plotted vs.\ the mesh size.
 The convergence rate of $1.8$ is observed.